grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

 This is an example of how to implement a Grafana data source plugin with streaming backend support.

-The plugin connects to the backend through a streaming connection and in the backend a connection to an external websocket server.
+The plugin connects to the backend through a streaming connection and the backend establishes a connection to an external websocket server.

 ## Build